 Evening came.
-The old Miller disengaged vast wooden gears.
+The Miller disengaged vast wooden gears.
 The water-wheel yet turned, but the stone stopped grinding.
 The mill’s hard heart fell silent.

-Jack cried to hear the emptiness.
+Jack cried at the stillness.

 Jack cried more loudly.

 “Silly boy,” teased Lively.
 “The music has changed is all.
-I hear a water song pushing the Wheel.
+I hear a water song pushing the wheel.
 Take my hand and dance with me.”